gruntwork-io/docs/docs/2.0/docs/overview/concepts/labels-tags.md

 }
 ```

-And also in `stage/networking/vpc`, you might have an overrides file called `tags.yml` that looks like this:
+Additionally, in `stage/networking/vpc`, you might include an overrides file named `tags.yml` with the following content:

 ```yaml
 Name: vpc-stage
 ```

-In `prod/networking/vpc/terragrunt.hcl`, you'd have the exact same contents as the stage one, but in `prod/networking/vpc/tags.yml`, you'd have:
+In `prod/networking/vpc/terragrunt.hcl`, the configuration would remain identical to the stage version.
+However, in `prod/networking/vpc/tags.yml`, you would specify:

 ```yaml
 Name: vpc-prod
 ```

-In other words, any of your Terragrunt modules can now include a `tags.yml` file to override the "default" config from the root `terragrunt.hcl`.
+In summary, any of your Terragrunt modules can include a `tags.yml` file to override the "default" configuration inherited from the root `terragrunt.hcl`.